Skip to main content

 Light the Forest

 Experience Pilchuck Glass School’s breathtaking and historic campus in a whole new light this fall for our third annual Light the Forest.
-This self-guided tour of neon art and light installations in the Pacific Northwest forest will feature work by local artists and longtime Pilchuck alumni, Jen Elek and Jeremy Bert.
+This self-guided tour of neon art and light installations in the Pacific Northwest forest will feature work by local artists.

 Join us for an electrifying event in the Pacific Northwest forest